sellorm/selectr/README.md

 ## Installation

 Definitely still some work to do here.
-For now let's go with making sure the scripts are somewhere on your path, before any pre-existing R or Rscript.
+For now let's go with making sure the script is somewhere on your `$PATH`, before any pre-existing R or Rscript.

 If you then run `selectR init`, this will create the R and Rscript commands that selectR will use.